 Day 3 – Yangshuo:

 Get ready for adventure!
 You’ll start the day at 9.30am with a morning bike ride along with a cruise down the Yulong River on bamboo rafts.
 If you have a waterproof camera, definitely bring it along for this activity!

-Later on in the day, you have the option to continue the fun and visit local mud baths, cave complex and hot springs.
-In the evening, why not participate in some entertaining karaoke with the rest of the group?
+Later on in the day, you have the option to continue the fun and visit local mud baths and hot springs.
+In the evening, why not participate in some karaoke with the rest of the group?

 Day 4 – Yangshuo:

 Another free day!
 There is a tonne to see and do in Yangshuo, and its beautiful surroundings are a feast on the eyes.
 To gain a new perspective, this morning, we recommend rock climbing to the top of one of the regions limestone peaks.

 In the afternoon, you can experience life on a farm by visiting your local Adventure Leader’s home village.

 Day 5 – Chengdu: